-1 survivor found from Thai navy ship that sank Sunday
+Survivor found from Thai navy ship that sank Sunday

 Navy commander Adm.
 Cherngchai Chomcherngpat said initially at a news conference in Bangkok that two people had been rescued on Tuesday, but later said he had received updated information that only one person was alive and that five bodies had been recovered.
 According to those figures, 76 people have now been rescued, five have been found dead and 24 are still unaccounted for.

 Navy Chief of Staff Adm.
 Chonlathis Navanugraha said the survivor and the bodies, along with some debris, were found about 60 kilometers (37 miles) from where the ship sank.
+He said the United States, Britain and Malaysia have offered to help in the search.

-The survivor, identified as Chananyu Kansriya, was found floating in the sea at about 2 p.m. and was picked up by a passing cargo ship, according to the navy’s rescue coordination center at Bangsaphan in Prachuap Khiri Khan province, near the scene of the accident.
+The survivor, identified as Chananyu Kansriya, was found floating in the sea at about 3 p.m. and was picked up by a passing cargo ship, Chonlathis said.
 A navy frigate was bringing him back to shore.

 Vice Adm.
 Pichai Lorchusakul, commander of the 1st Naval Area Command, told reporters that Chananyu was in weak condition and would receive medical treatment on the frigate, which has facilities akin to a mobile hospital.